Motivations of a Millennial Cowgirl: How One Assistant Trainer Stays Motivated in a Highly Competitive Horse Show World

 Motivations can come from so many different places in our lives whether it’s from within ourselves, learned behaviors from mentors, or from the environment you surround yourself with.
 For me, it’s all of the above.
-My life has existed in the tough industry of horses as long as I can remember in one way or another.
+My life has existed in the tough industry of horses and horse shows as long as I can remember in one way or another.
 This is the short version of what it has taken in my life to put myself in the position of finding motivations to follow my own dreams in this crazy world of competitive horse showing.

 I was at the NRHA Derby this year where there is a bright neon blue sign that hangs above the entrance to the Jim Norick Arena at the Oklahoma State Fair Park in Oklahoma City, Oklahoma; which states, “Gateway of Champions”, those of us that know it, know it well as this arena is home to some of the horse industry’s biggest and brightest horse shows including the NRHA Futurity and AQHA World Show.
 To get to walk out of that arena as a champion is the dream of all of us that are truly competitive in our respective sports, but the reality of being named the best of the best is there’s only room for one.
 For the rest of us, it’s what happens after you walk out of that arena not a champion, maybe not even close to being a champion, that matters next.

 Helping Others and Working as a Team